INDEINS/DENV-OUTBREAK/README.md

 For public health decisions, it is critical to identify, investigate, disclose, and share genetic information.

 ## Scope
-**INDE lab from INS detected a lack knowledge related to lineage reports** for dengue virus.
+**INDE lab from INS (Instituto Nacional de Salud) detected a lack knowledge related to lineage reports** for dengue virus.
 In sense, this github **has been created to permit difussing, discuss and propossed more strengh genomic surveillance of dengue** with the scientific community.

 ## Report of emerged mutations 2023 outbreak Peru